 Gary Kissiah: The law of karma comes to mind.
 Every action we take has a karmic consequence.
 That consequence may not manifest until a future life but there will be a consequence of the action at some point in time.
 This will manifest in the circumstances in which we are reborn.
 Although it is a law, it operates as a matter of universal inevitability.
 That may be contrasted with our legal system where we may face a legal consequence in this life if we violate a law.
 But that is only after a court will have heard the facts and rendered a decision on the merits.
 Although we may win a large judgment in court and get lots of money, no court can enter a judgment that will affect the state of our rebirth!

-Gary Kraftsow was the teacher who introduced me to the Yoga Sutras.
+Gary Kissiah: Gary Kraftsow was the teacher who introduced me to the Yoga Sutras.
 Before I took his workshops I had never heard of the Sutras!
 Sally Kempton is an excellent meditation teacher and has a deep practice in Kashmiri Shaivism.
 Ana Forrest has a connection with Native American culture which resonates with me since I grew up in New Mexico.
 She is a powerful teacher and her approach works for me.
 Seane Corn because of her incredible work in bringing yoga off the mat and using it to do good works in the world.

 Gary Kissiah: I have evolved a business plan that seems natural and authentic: teaching yoga philosophy, writing and publishing yoga books, representing and counseling yoga and wellness business, and leading teaching and trekking retreats!
 Over time I would like to expand those offerings and bring them into a better state of balance.

 I also plan to release an app version of the Yoga Sutras that will allow readers to press an icon and hear the chant of the sutra as well as view the Sanskrit sutra, the English translation, commentary, and an image.

 Gary Kissiah: I would chose reincarnation because I believe in the Bodhisattvic vow.
 I feel it would better to come back and work for the ending of the suffering of all beings rather than to merge with divine consciousness.
 Although I am sure it would be really tempting to spend all eternity in bliss, somehow that seems self-indulgent with so much suffering remaining in our world.
 But I assure you that I am a long way from being a Bodhisattva!